datanav/docs/custom-data-source.rst

 Whenever possible, we advise you to always setup a microservice to only import changes instead of full imports.
 By doing so you will drastically reduce the time it takes for a microservice to import data, and therefore make data available to target systems much faster.

-You can achieve this by using what we refer to in Sesam as :ref:`Change Tracking <concepts-change-tracking>`.Read more about change tracking in this article :ref:`Continuation support for Microservices <continuation_support_microservices>`.
+You can achieve this by using what we refer to in Sesam as :ref:`Change Tracking <change-tracking>`.Read more about change tracking in this article :ref:`Continuation support for Microservices <continuation_support_microservices>`.

 |